learning-zone/css-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-#### Q. How can you clear sides of a floating element?
-If you clear a slide of an element, floating elements will not be accepted on that side.
-With 'clear' set to 'left', an element will be moved below any floating element on the left side. clear is used to stop wrap of an element around a floating element.

 #### Q. What is tweening?
 * It is the process of generating intermediate frames between two images.
 * It gives the impression that the first image has smoothly evolved into the second one.